Gaston of Foix, Duke of Nemours: Life

 Born in Mazères, County of Foix, he was the second child but only son of John of Foix, Viscount of Narbonne and Marie d'Orléans.
 His older sister was Germaine of Foix, Queen consort of Aragon as the second wife of Ferdinand II.

 His paternal grandparents were Gaston IV of Foix-Grailly and Queen regnant Eleanor of Navarre.
 His maternal grandparents were Charles, Duke of Orléans and Marie of Cleves.
 His only maternal uncle was Louis XII of France.

 In 1511, Gaston arrived in Italy as a new commander at the age of 21.
 His presence and energy shifted the conflict into much higher levels of activity.

 French forces had captured Bologna on 13 May 1511 and were under siege from a combined Papal-Spanish army commanded by Ramón de Cardona, the Viceroy of Naples.
 Gaston marched his army to Bologna and scattered the armies of the Holy League that retreated to Ravenna.

 In October 1511, Pope Julius II formed the Holy League with Ferdinand of Aragon and the Republic of Venice.
 Its stated aim was to recover the lands taken from the Papacy, and this meant driving the French out of Italy.
 So Gaston now faced an invasion from the Swiss from the north, the Papal-Aragonese from the south and Venice from the east.
 The Swiss took Bellinzona in December 1511, but Gaston refrained from attacking them, fearing that if he left Milan then the people would rebel behind his back.
 Instead he reinforced Bologna that was under renewed attack from Julius II's army.
 The Swiss unable to draw Gaston out, retreated as winter set in.
-In February 1512, Gaston left Milan to relieve Brescia under attack from Venice, and beat them.
+In February 1512, Gaston left Milan to relieve Brescia under attack from Venice, and conquered and sacked the city.
 It is said that when Julius II heard of the defeat he tore out his beard, but in the meantime Cardona had retaken most of the Romagna.

 Prise de Brescia, 19 février 1512, oil on canvas by Charles-Philippe Larivière, 1837, Château de Versailles.

 Gaston's force marched his army south through the snow to arrive at Ravenna unexpectedly and threatened to besiege it.
 Cardona at Imola now encamped his army on marshy ground before Ravenna.
 Gaston had about 23,000 soldiers, 8,500 of which were German landsknechte, and 54 artillery pieces.
 Cardona had roughly 16,000 troops and 30 artillery pieces; the garrison of Ravenna could count about 5,000 men.
 Gaston sent a formal invitation for battle to Cardona, who readily accepted.